dotnet/runtime/docs/design/features/unsafeaccessors.md

 }
 ```

-Methods with the `UnsafeAccessorAttribute` that access members with Generic parameters are expected to have the same declared constraints with the target member.
+Methods with the `UnsafeAccessorAttribute` that access members with generic parameters are expected to have the same declared constraints with the target member.
 Failure to do so results in unspecified behavior.
 For example:

 ```csharp
 class C<T>